 Find programs with your skills, schedule, and goals in mind.Match me to a bootcamp

 Coding bootcamps prepare students for work in a variety of areas.
 According to the Bureau of Labor Statistics (BLS), job growth in computer and information technology (IT) fields will likely outpace many other occupations, with a projected 11% increase between 2019 and 2029 (compared to an average projected growth of 4% across all other fields).

 The BLS also reports that careers within the IT space come with a good paycheck, with professionals in the industry making a median salary of $88,240 in 2019.
 Keep in mind that salaries can vary dramatically depending on location, experience, specific role, and specialization within the tech industry.
 So what can you do with coding?
 Below, we list several common specializations that many coding bootcamp students pursue.

-User experience and user interface (UX/UI) designers help create visually pleasing, usable technology products for clients.
+User experience and user interface (UX/UI) designers help create visually pleasing, usable technology products, services, and interfaces for clients.
 UX/UI designers help advocate for the customer, ensuring that users or audiences have a smooth experience when utilizing a website or other virtual product.
-These professionals often conduct user research, create product designs, develop prototypes, and run user testing.
+These professionals often conduct user research, create product designs via wireframing, develop prototypes, and run user testing.

 Career Outcomes of Coding Bootcamps

 Bootcamps can prepare graduates to enter the workforce with a portfolio of work and tangible experience in-hand.
 Quite often, bootcamps target their instruction to a specific career track, focusing on relevant and current technologies, skills, and languages.
 Coding bootcamps can be a good fit for those just starting out in tech, as well as for tech professionals trying to advance in their career.